 - Step 6: Stir the combined dry ingredients into the wet ingredients until no dry flour streaks remain.

 - Step 8: Scoop two tablespoons of dough and roll into a ball.
-Very lightly press down to flatten slightly.
-Bake at 350°F for 12-14 minutes, or until just lightly browned around the edges.
+If the dough has been chilling for longer than 30 minutes, very lightly press down to flatten slightly.
+Bake at 350°F for 11-13 minutes, or until just lightly browned around the edges.

 Recipe Tips and Tricks